What's in Your Forest?

 Putting this into Context

-“Too much data” has become a barrier to management and optimal decision making.
-Advances in technology have responded to new challenges with creation of business intelligence tools leading to unprecedented democratization of information access and sharing.
-It is still a common occurrence for forestry decision makers to rely on beliefs rather than knowledge when managing forestland properties.
-FRASS comes as a contemporary Business Intelligence System bringing into focus the entire array of current forest management issues – in their temporal and spatial interrelated connections – and leading to financially optimal harvest timing solutions and an educated estimate of land value.
+“Too much data” has become a barrier to management and optimal decision making in many industries.
+Technological advances have responded with creation of business intelligence tools leading to unprecedented democratization of information access and sharing.
+It is still a common occurrence for forestry decision makers to rely on beliefs rather than knowledge.
+When managing forestland properties, knowledge leads the way to success.
+However, it is best when accompanied by parallel managerial beliefs.
+FRASS comes as a contemporary Business Intelligence System.
+FRASS brings into focus the entire array of current forest management issues.
+This is accomplished in temporal and spatial interrelated connections, leading to financially optimal solutions.
+Timber harvest timing and land value projections are revealed.

 A 1996 Gartner Group report pointed out that organizations must make decisions based on accurate, current information—not intuition or collective hunches.
 They reported that: “Data analysis, reporting, and query tools can help business users wade through a sea of data to synthesize valuable information from it—today these tools collectively fall into a category called ‘Business Intelligence.'”